Sizing and Framing Advice

 Choosing a frame based on the colours in your furniture, decor and walls:

-Utilize samples and use your best judgement.
-Some rules are made to be broken, if in doubt, sleep on it!
+Bring home samples where you can and use your best judgement, if in doubt, sleep on it!

 Glass Quality